 Automatic Identification System (AIS)

 When used on an AtoN, AIS can provide basic information on the functionality of the AtoN to the mariner.
 The AIS system installed on an AtoN can transmit a variety of different AIS message types, no control messages are provided.
+Guideline No. 1062 provides an explanation of these messages.

+AIS Message description